Table of Contents

 Dermatology visits are short, but the operational steps around them are not.
 A national study published in JAMA Dermatology found dermatology clinic no-show rates ranging from 7.8% to 31.0%, depending on reminder systems and scheduling practices.
 Each missed appointment represents unused clinical capacity and lost revenue.

 High daily appointment volume amplifies small inefficiencies.
-Manual appointment scheduling, manual reconciliation, and manual intake errors scale faster than revenue.
+Manual appointment scheduling, plans to automate dermatology scheduling, manual reconciliation, and manual intake errors scale faster than revenue.

 The Unique Revenue Mix in Dermatology